-If your head is spinning from the number of accounts that your business has, this article will provide you some relief.
+If your head is spinning from the number of accounts your business has and ensuing reconciliation issues, this article will provide an insight into solving them.
 At least, when it comes to understanding what a clearing account is and how any e-commerce business can benefit from it.

 What is a clearing account?